-David G. Peterson (Ph.D. from the University of Manchester) was the Principal of Oak Hill Theological College, London, between 1996 and 2007, lecturing in Biblical Studies and Worship.
-He is also the author of The Acts of the Apostles, a volume in the Pillar New Testament Commentary series.
+David G. Peterson is also the author of The Acts of the Apostles in the Pillar New Testament Commentary series.
+Dr. Peterson (Ph.D. from the University of Manchester) was the Principal of Oak Hill Theological College, London, between 1996 and 2007, lecturing in Biblical Studies and Worship.

 Dr. Peterson is still teaching on a part-time basis at Moore Theological College in Sydney and participating in an introductory course on preaching called Cornhill Sydney.
 He well-known for his book on biblical worship called Encountering God Together.

 Dr. Peterson has an M.A. from the University of Sydney, a B.D. from the University of London, and a Ph.D. from the University of Manchester.
 He is an ordained minister of the Anglican Church of Australia, and has served in churches in the dioceses of Sydney, Chester, and London.
 He has been married to Lesley for almost 50 years now.
 They have three adult sons, all of whom are married, and five grandchildren.

 7 Questions on Acts in the Pillar Commentary Series

 Dr. Peterson recently agreed to answer my question on his Acts commentary in the Pillar series, for which I am very grateful.
 What is evident from reading this interview is that he enjoys his work and has a heart for the church.
 Please visit his website (link below) to learn more about Dr. Peterson and his ministries.

 1. What previous research and/or personal interests led you to this project and helped prepare you to write this commentary on Acts?